 Don’t Write Off the Idea of a Theme

 Engagement party themes can be a great idea when done thoughtfully.
 Alfresco aficionados can host a garden party complete with shaded canopies and herbal sodas.
-Or how about a Vintage Cocktail Party with chic early 20th-century barware and classic drinks (which, let’s face it, have made a big, stylish comeback)?
-From beachside New England Clambakes to winter-themed wonderlands (because: fairy lights), keep the concept manageable, low-stress and fun.
+Or how about a cocktail party bringing vintage vibes with chic early 20th-century barware and classic drinks?
+(Which, let’s face it, have made a stylish comeback).
+From beachside New England Clambakes to winter-themed wonderlands (two words: fairy lights), keep the concept manageable, low-stress and fun.

 Engagement Cakes Are a Thing

 A proper sit-down dinner may be right up your alley, but if not, no worries.
 Cocktail hours are a great way to avoid multiple-course menu stress.
 Have a dessert and champagne bar, or a DIY taco bar with margaritas—both no-fail crowd pleasers.
-By the way, engagement cakes are really in now, too, so you don’t have to wait till your wedding day to feel that sugar high.
+By the way, engagement cakes are au courant now, too, so you don’t have to wait till your wedding day to get that sugar high.

 Activities Are In

 While an engagement party is all about mingling, reveling and sharing quality time, many couples are leaning toward offering something to do.
 Lawn games like a bean bag toss or croquet are a laid-back way to connect.
-Polaroid photo guest books are one activity du jour, and we’ve even seen couples tack up a global map and let people throw random darts to see where they should go on their honeymoon!
+Polaroid photo guest books are one activity du jour, and we’ve even seen couples tack up a global map and let people throw darts to crowdsource ideas for where they should go on their honeymoon!

 Do Your Guests a [Party] Favor